-Heaters are an essential item in Canberra, but sometimes, if not used correctly, they can cause fires.
+Heaters are an essential item in Canberra but, if not used correctly, they can cause fires.

-Keep heaters well clear from items that might burn.
+Keep heaters well clear of items that might burn.
 A minimum of one metre clearance from clothes, bedding furniture, curtains and other combustibles is required to make your home safe.

 Face the facts

 Here are some helpful tips to ensure you use heaters in a safe manner:

 - Heating equipment should be installed by a qualified tradesperson in accordance with the manufacturer’s instructions:

 - Maintenance of heating equipment should be carried-out as recommended by the manufacturer:

 - For portable heating, choose models that have automatic safety switches that turn the heater off if tipped over:

 - Keep portable electric heaters away from wet areas to avoid the possibility of electric shock:

 - Always use a fire screen in front of open fires: